jlozion026/todolist/README.md

 # To Do List

-This project has basic function like adding task list.
-Displaying the task name, when it was created and a check box to indicate that the task is done.
-You can also update the task list created and you can also delte the task once done.
+This project has basic function like adding task list, displaying the task name, a check box to indicate that the task is done, and displays the time when it as created.
+You can also update the task list created and you can also delete the task once done.